Lemoncode/webpack-by-sample/00 Intro/03 Output/README.md

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _02 Server_.
+You will need to have nodejs installed in your computer.
+If you want to follow this step-by-step guide you will need to take as starting point sample _00 Intro/02 Server_.

 ## steps